fazpass-sdk/flutter-trusted-device-v2/README.md

 await Fazpass.instance.setSettings(accountIndex, null);
 ```

+`generateMeta()` accountIndex parameter has -1 as it's default value.

+> We strongly advised against saving preferences into default account index.
+If your application
+> only allows one active account, use 0 instead.

 ## Data Collection

 Data collected and stored in generated meta.
 Based on how data is collected, data type is divided into three: